 In order to derive the asymptotic properties of the statistic , the following assumptions will be maintained:

-for each , the entries of are continuously differentiable with respect to all entries of ;
+for each , the entries of are continuously differentiable with respect to all the entries of ;

 the matrix of the partial derivatives of the entries of with respect to the entries of , called the Jacobian of and denoted by , has rank .

-Proposition Provided some technical conditions are satisfied (see above), and provided the null hypothesis is true, the score statistic converges in distribution to a Chi-square distribution with degrees of freedom.
+Proposition Provided that some technical conditions are satisfied (see above), and provided that the null hypothesis is true, the statistic converges in distribution to a Chi-square distribution with degrees of freedom.